+44 (0)1865 617860

 At Oxford we have generous funding available that covers living expenses and University and college fees.
-Applicants need to apply by early January each year.
+Applicants need to apply by December each year for a start in the next October.
 Please see our pages 'Study with us'.

 Professor of Behavioural Medicine

 - General practitioner, Knowle

 - Theme lead NIHR Oxford Health Biomedical Research Centre theme Preventing Multimorbidities

 - Theme lead NIHR Oxford and Thames Valley ARC Changing Health Behaviours for Prevention

 My research focuses on behavioural medicine.
 This is the integration of biological, psychological and sociological knowledge to prevent and treat disease and to aid rehabilitation.
 You can read more about our research on our team website here https://www.phc.ox.ac.uk/research/research-themes/health-behaviours-theme.

 My work focuses on helping people change their behaviour, either to prevent serious disease, or as a treatment for that disease.

 A lot of my work has examined interventions to help people stop or reduce their smoking and lately I have worked in helping people manage their weight if they have become obese.